Offset vs. Digital Print Cost Calculator

 What is the difference between offset and digital printing?

-Offset printing uses plates (typically aluminum) to transfer an image onto a rubber blanket, which then rolls the image onto paper.
+Offset printing uses plates to transfer an image onto a rubber blanket, which rolls the image onto paper.
 It's ideal for large runs due to high setup costs but low per-unit costs.
-Digital printing, conversely, uses toner or liquid ink to print directly from a digital file, similar to a high-end office printer.
-It has no setup costs and is economical for short runs, though per-unit costs are generally higher than offset.
+Digital printing uses toner or liquid ink to print directly from a digital file with no setup costs, making it economical for short runs, though per-unit costs are generally higher.

 When is offset printing more cost-effective?